 MSUE Grapes News

-Spotted wing Drosophila numbers are climbing in southwest Michigan, but still low in other areas.
-Protect susceptible crops where they are detected.
+Spotted wing Drosophila numbers continue to rise across the monitoring network.
+Protect susceptible crops where SWD are detected.

 Posted on August 20, 2014 8:20am by Julianna Wilson

 Downy and powdery mildew are present in grapes.
 The period of highest fruit susceptibility has mostly passed, but infections may still be actively sporulating.
 Scout for symptoms and use a combination of protectant and systemic fungicides for control.

 Posted on August 19, 2014 4:32pm by Annemiek Schilder

 Paula Red apple harvest is complete at most farms, with Earligold and Zestar coming along quickly.

 Posted on August 19, 2014 2:36pm by Bob Tritten